Landscape Design Using Evergreens

 Evergreens will also create a changing and diverse looking landscape on their own.

 The lovely lime green new spruce growth ( Image 1 ) and tan colored pine cones ( Image 3) show how an evergreen can change color and texture during its lifetime and season so read the tags and look at pictures to be aware of how your evergreen may look throughout the seasons.

 Foliage of particular evergreens can change color during the winter months and will create pretty privacy fences all year.
 Layering tall, medium, and spreading ground cover evergreens with different textures and color can also create a big impact with a verdant color palette. ( Image 2 ).

 Add flowing tall grasses and deciduous trees to create softer and billowing texture behind or intermixed with evergreens.

 1. Color and textures of needles, leaves, nuts and cones.
 This includes becoming familiar with how they shed heavy loads of old foliage.
 Pine, arborvitae, spruce, and cypress can have brief periods of brown foliage on the inner mature foliage before they drop.
 This is a natural process and it allows them to grow new green growth the next year.

 2. Sunlight requirements.
 Full sun: 6+ hours.
 Part sun: 4-6 hours.
 Shade: Less than 4 hours.

 3. Size and shape at maturity.
 Ex: Large pyramid-shaped pine varieties can lose their bottom branches when they get large and create a space underneath.

 4. The soil type you are planting in.
-Ex: clay, holds water, well-draining, sandy, etc.
+Ex: clay, sandy, loamy, holds water, well-draining, etc.